AdobeDocs/experience-manager-65.en/help/sites-developing/tough-day.md

 Customization can be achieved in two ways: command line parameters or yaml configuration files. **Configuration files are generally used for large custom suites and they will override the Tough Day 2 default parameters.
 Command line parameters override both configuration files and the default parameters.**

 The only way to save a test configuration is to copy it in yaml format.
-For additional details, see this [toughday.yaml](https://repo.adobe.com/nexus/service/local/repositories/releases/content/com/adobe/qe/toughday2/0.2.1/toughday2-0.2.1.yaml) configuration and the yaml configuration examples in the sections below.

 ### Adding a New Test {#adding-a-new-test}